MoldyMacaroniX/dashword.net/_src/posts/robtop-confirms-geometry-dash-2-2-is-still-set-for-a-november-release-date.md

 [While still lacking confidence](/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible/), RobTop at least said that he only plans to delay the update if "something really bad shows up."

 ![RobTop says he will only delay Geometry Dash 2.2 if "something really bad shows up."](https://pbs.twimg.com/media/F-ll1qLboAIIF-W?format=jpg&name=medium)

+As for what "something really bad" could be, we do not know.

+RobTop cited bugs caused by the [Geometry Dash server migration](/posts/geometry-dash-servers-down-for-maintenance-pending-2-2/) to be at least part of why update 2.2 was delayed from October to November.
+Since there are no new server migration plans, chances are there should not be any major issues with Geometry Dash 2.2 before its release.